 In Argentina and Australia, milk prices are negotiated between processors and producers.
 There are no limitations or restrictions as to the volume of milk that is produced and processed, nor is milk sold to processors within Argentina and Australia priced or classified according to its use.
 Moreover, processors are not limited regarding the volume of milk that they can purchase and are free to negotiate milk supply agreements with whomever they choose.
-While milk pricing in Australia has a strong correlation to world price, in Argentina non-market driven factors, such as foreign trade policies and monetary currency policies, also influence the price of milk in relation to world price.
+The price of milk in Australia and in Argentina has a strong correlation to the world price of traded dairy products.